 - You will need to come to the UK for the practicum;

 - It costs £475 (plus VAT or VATMOSS if applicable) for 1.5 days of high quality practical plus all online content, assessments and certification.
 Flexible payment options are available.

 As a result of COVID 19 and its effects on everyone, we have reviewed our educational strategy.
 This means that the Level II pathway, will be delivered online and (where applicable) via dual modality (with practicums).
 Under the new format, students may apply to one module at a time or they can study the online elements of all compulsory elements and then come to the UK for one consolidated practicum, which would run over 2 weeks plus two days with two weekends in between for respite and revision.
 This radically reduces flight costs for international students.
-Successful completion of the compulsory Level II pathway leads to a Diploma in Osteopathic Approach to the Equine Patient, internally validated by the ESO/AOI.
+Successful completion of the compulsory Level II pathway leads to a Diploma in Osteopathic Approach to the Equine Patient, internally validated by the ESO.